getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     }
     ```

-1. Put it all together with a `Dockerfile.nginx`:
+1. Create a file called `Dockerfile.nginx` with the following contents:

     ```Dockerfile
     FROM nginx